ua-gist-open-source/leaflet-intro/README.md

 Take a screenshot of your browser once you have loaded the WMS through leaflet and name it `docker-compose-geoserver-screenshot.png` to show that you have successfully completed the assignment.

 ## Epilogue
 Congratulations, you are running  a full GIS stack with geospatial backend served by OGC-compliant web services which are consumed by not just your desktop client (QGIS) but also a web client.
 And to boot, it is all served from a small config file.
+Even better, you can take this `docker-compose.yml` file and run it _anywhere_ that docker can run.
+It would be trivial to run this in an environment that facilitated auto-scaling so that you could ramp up from one to hundreds or thousands of copies of your webapp to accomodate a dynamic load.

 ## Troubleshooting tips
 - The Developer Toolbox is your friend!